FreshDirect: Richard Braddock

 In 2005, Richard Braddock was named as chairman of FreshDirect.
 He had significant experience leading e-commerce companies, having led Priceline from 1998 to 2004.
 Braddock took on the role of CEO in March 2005.
 Some speculated that his hiring signaled a move towards an initial public offering.

 FreshDirect experienced significant customer quality issues in its early years.
 Prior to 2008, 85 percent of its new customers only placed one or two orders before abandoning the service.
 In early 2008, FreshDirect fired its CEO, and gave that title to Braddock, who "served as chairman and CEO of Fresh Direct from March, 2008" through early 2011.

 FreshDirect changed strategies, discontinuing solicitations of new customers for two years while it focused on improving customer service.
 The company also implemented real-time data reports in order to monitor and quickly correct customer service issues.
 The company's new strategy worked, and by 2010, a majority of its revenue was derived from 45,000 to 50,000 repeat customers.
 By 2013, the company had 250,000 customers and $400 million in annual sales, and was being described internationally as a "home delivery success story."

 In a sudden move, Peter Ackerman, who held the majority of shares of the company, called Braddock in February 2011, complaining that the date of the board meeting had been changed without his notice.
 Two days later, the board fired Braddock, who did not receive severance and lost his $6.5 million investment in the business.
 Three weeks later, Ackerman installed his nephew, Jason Ackerman, as CEO.
 Braddock sued the company in July 2012.
 In legal filings, Peter Ackerman claims that the board had already agreed to seek a new CEO and that he was exercising his right as majority shareholder to dismiss directors.

 Morrisons investment

-In 2011, UK retailer Wm Morrisons bought a 10% stake in the company in order to learn about online shopping and launch its long-awaited online shopping service in the UK.
+In 2011, UK retailer Wm Morrison bought a 10% stake in the company in order to learn about online shopping and launch its long-awaited online shopping service in the UK.
 Using the investment to gain access to FreshDirect's operations, Morrisons reported in 2013 that it had "learned a lot about the economics of picking and delivery of food" as well as its reputation-building strategy.
 In March 2014, Morrisons announced that it would divest its stake in FreshDirect as part of a restructuring effort.
 In August 2016, Morrisons sold their 10% stake in FreshDirect for $58 million (£45 million).